FreeshardBase/documentation/docs/index.md

 # Portal

-Portal is a private cloud computer that is marketed directly to consumers.
+Portal is a virtual private server that is marketed directly to consumers.
 You can write Portal apps that run on users' Portals.
 They are as versatile as web-applications and as private as locally installed apps.